supercharge/docs/deployment.md

 ## SSL
-Ensure your application uses HTTPS in production.
+Ensure that your application uses HTTPS in production.
 At this point, Supercharge will create a Node.js HTTP server and you can’t adjust the setup to bootstrap an HTTPS server.

-You should deploy a reverse proxy (like nginx) to terminate Internet traffic and pass requests through to your application.
+You should deploy a reverse proxy (like [nginx](https://nginx.org/en/) or [Caddy](https://futurestud.io/tutorials/caddy-reverse-proxy-a-node-js-app)) to terminate Internet traffic and pass requests through to your application.

 [Let's Encrypt](https://letsencrypt.org/) offers free SSL certificates to protect your applications.
 The [Certbot](https://certbot.eff.org/) command line utility generates Let's Encrypt SSL certificates and integrates with nginx.
 It updates the nginx configurations for your domains to support HTTPS.